 Don't forget about the adventures to be had on the Harpeth River.
 Paddle, swim, or float the day away on the historic Harpeth River which offers canoe rentals from March to October.

-Nashville Toons is your one of a kind pontoon cruise experience offering custom bar tops, water slide, booming sound system, a free shuttle service to and from the lake.
+Nashville Toons is your one-of-a-kind pontoon cruise experience offering custom bar tops, a water slide, a booming sound system, and a free shuttle service to and from the lake.

 River Queen Voyages